antvis/L7/packages/site/docs/api/component/marker_layer.en.md

 #### removeMarker

-从 MarkerLayer 移除 Marker
+Remove Marker from MarkerLayer

 #### getMarkers

-获取 MarkerLayer 中的所有 Marker
+Get all Markers in MarkerLayer

 #### clear

-清除掉所有的 Marker
+Clear all markers

 ####